adap/flower/datasets/doc/source/how-to-use-with-numpy.rst

   The shape of X_train is: (500, 32, 32, 3), dtype: uint8.
   The shape of y_train is: (500,), dtype: int64.

-Note that the ``X_train`` is values are of type ``uint8``.
-It is not a problem for TensorFlow model when passing the data as input but it might remind us to normalize the data - global normalization, pre-channel normalization, or simply rescale the data to [0, 1] range::
+Note that the ``X_train`` values are of type ``uint8``.
+It is not a problem for the TensorFlow model when passing the data as input, but it might remind us to normalize the data - global normalization, pre-channel normalization, or simply rescale the data to [0, 1] range::

   X_train = (X_train - X_train.mean()) / X_train.std() # Global normalization